Insights

 I just want that toy, make it so

-My personal favorite, the senior executive just went to a conference and saw this awesome technology and we must have it.
+My personal favourite, the senior executive just went to a conference and saw this awesome technology and we must have it.
 They will not let the fact is expensive, has no strategic benefits, and is not compatible with existing systems get in the way of implementing it.

 These projects can consume vast project and operational resources and are maintenance heavy once operational often.
 They can be a big distraction and take resources from more important projects.